 AUD treatment plans may include one or more of these approaches in outpatient and/or inpatient settings:

 People in treatment for AUD can experience setbacks to their recovery.
-Seeking professional help earlier can prevent return to drinking and facilitate longer-term recovery.
+Seeking professional help earlier can prevent return to drinking and enable longer-term recovery.

 The U.S. Food and Drug Administration (FDA) has approved three medications to help people stop or reduce their drinking and prevent relapse: naltrexone, acamprosate, and disulfiram.
 These medications may be used alone or combined with behavioral treatments including group therapies and mutual-support groups.

 Some people with AUD who decide to stop drinking require medications to help manage alcohol withdrawal symptoms safely.
-In some instances, alcohol withdrawal can be a life-threatening process if not appropriately treated and managed.
-This can happen when someone who has been drinking heavily for a prolonged period of time suddenly stops drinking.
+In some cases, alcohol withdrawal can be a life-threatening process if not appropriately treated and managed.
+This can happen when someone who has been drinking heavily for a lengthy period of time suddenly stops drinking.

 Licensed therapists offer these treatments to help people change their drinking behavior.
 Behavioral treatments may include: